rancher/docs/content/k3s/latest/en/installation/disable-flags/_index.md

 This document assumes you run K3s server with embedded etcd by passing `--cluster-init` flag to the server process.

-To run a K3s server with only etcd components you can pass `--disable-api-server --disable-controller-manager --disable-scheduler` flags to k3s, this will result in running a server node with only etcd, for example to run K3s server with those flags:
+To run a K3s server with only etcd components you can pass `--disable-apiserver --disable-controller-manager --disable-scheduler` flags to k3s, this will result in running a server node with only etcd, for example to run K3s server with those flags:

 ```
-curl -fL https://get.k3s.io | sh -s - server --cluster-init --disable-api-server --disable-controller-manager --disable-scheduler
+curl -fL https://get.k3s.io | sh -s - server --cluster-init --disable-apiserver --disable-controller-manager --disable-scheduler
 ```

 You can join other nodes to the cluster normally after that.